juicedata/juicefs/docs/en/guide/how_to_set_up_object_storage.md

     test1
 ```

-Since temporary credentials expire quickly, the key is how to update the temporary credentials that JuiceFS uses after `format` the filesystem before the temporary credentials expire.
+Since temporary credentials expire quickly, the key is how to update the temporary credentials that JuiceFS uses after `format` the file system before the temporary credentials expire.
 The credential update process is divided into two steps:

 1. Before the temporary certificate expires, apply for a new temporary certificate;
 2. Without stopping the running JuiceFS, use the `juicefs config Meta-URL --access-key xxxx --secret-key xxxx --session-token xxxx` command to hot update the access credentials.